e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### The author owns the loop body; the framework owns the bracket

-**The author owns the loop body; the framework owns the bracket.** The fork is decided by FlightCore's own history: its eight [device](#g-device) hooks were never sufficient alone — the framework loop calling them came in three flavors, and the *taxonomy* carried the loop-shape information.
-One device [contract](#g-contract) therefore means author-owned loop bodies.
-A framework-owned hook loop must ask each device what it waits on — a poll timer, a blocking socket, the [§10.3][s10-3] [boundary counter](#g-boundary-counter) — and that declaration is the taxonomy resurrected as a trait; the bidirectional peer (one socket, one lifecycle — the no-taxonomy headline case) needs two waits at once, which a hook loop cannot serve without a select engine; and the GUI's render loop fits no hook set at all.
+**The author owns the loop body; the framework owns the bracket.** One device [contract](#g-contract) means author-owned loop bodies: a framework-owned hook loop would have to ask each device what it waits on, which is the rejected taxonomy resurrected as a trait (row 102).
 Under the author-owned body, every wait structure is ordinary user code composed from handle primitives:

 ```julia
 function loop(dev::T16000M, handle)              # timer-driven, full write-set